Invention for Innovation - Product Development Award Supporting Information for Applicants

 2.3 Full applications and interviews

 All invited Stage 2 applications are subject to independent peer review.
 Applicants will see the anonymised peer reviewers’ comments and will have the opportunity to respond in writing.
-The application form, peer reviews, presentation and the applicant’s rebuttals are all taken into consideration by the Selection Panel in reaching their funding decision.
+The application form, peer reviews, presentation and the applicant’s rebuttals are all taken into consideration by the Selection Committee in reaching their funding decision.

 Stage 2 applications should be submitted on the RMS before 1pm on the advertised closing date.